alinex/node-ssh/README.md

 - `debug` - also log detailed debug messages if `DEBUG=sshtunnel:debug` is set as environment variable (default: false)

+> You may also provide an Array for the `ssh` setting.
+The module will try each server
+> setup in order to get a working connection and uses the first one succeding.

 For a simple tunnel you also have to define which connection you want to tunnel in setting `tunnel`: